It4innovations/snailwatch/docs/client.rst

 CLI usage
 ---------
-The following examples assume that ``swclient`` is either installed or that you launch the commands from the ``python`` subdirectory in the Snailwatch repository.
+The following examples assume that ``swclient`` is either installed or that you launch the commands from the ``client`` subdirectory in the Snailwatch repository.

 .. code-block:: bash